-Failure to notify faculty in advance can result in a "no call, no show" for the exam time and the student will not be allowed a makeup.
-All requests for makeup must be initiated by the student with the faculty as soon as possible and the make-up exam must occur within one week of the initial test date.
+Failure to notify faculty in advance can result in a "no call, no show" and the student will not be allowed a makeup.
+All requests for makeup must be initiated by the student with the faculty as soon as possible and the make-up must occur within the timeframe given.